Skip to main content

 If a user is configured for SSO and attempts to log in through /signin2, then tries to log in as a regular user, the system will deny entry and require SSO login.
 For organization-wide SSO implementation, auto-provisioning works as follows:

-• If a user doesn’t exist in the LILT database, they’ll be automatically added when they log in
+• If a user doesn’t exist in the LILT database, they’ll be automatically added when they first log in via SSO

 • Once configured this way, users can only log in via /signin2 (SSO), not via /signin (regular login)